Dedicated to my dear friend and mystic - Ari Abraham

 The simplest approach would be to see all three as different styles of playing music.
 The spiritualist is a solo multi-instrumentalist.
-Someone who can masterfully play a few different instruments – a guitar, a flute and a piano.
-They are accustomed to play on their own.
+Someone who can masterfully play a few different instruments – a guitar, a flute, and a piano.
+They are accustomed to playing on their own.
 They have practiced in solitary.
-They know the nuances of string and air, the silence in between the notes.
+They know the nuances of string and air, the silence between the notes.
 Their music is exquisite and will lead you to close your eyes and experience the divine melody within your own heart.

 The mystic is also a multi-instrumentalist.
-The sound of their instrument varies between the beat of a loud drum, the trance inducing maracas or even the clapping of their own hands.
+The sound of their instrument varies between the beat of a loud drum, the trance-inducing maracas, or even the clapping of their own hands.
 They seek to compliment the religious orchestra or add their silence to the spiritualist.
 Their aim is not music but harmony.
 They oscillate between the stillness and the crescendo.
-In listening to a mystic play you’d be inspired to seek for your own tune and pick up your own instrument.
+In listening to a mystic play, you’d be inspired to seek for your own tune and pick up your own instrument.

-To masterfully play any sort of music there are two requirements – dedication and a deep calling for expression.
-All musicians of spirit, the religious follower, the spiritualist and the mystic, share those qualities.
+To masterfully play any sort of music there are two requirements - dedication and a deep calling for expression.
+All musicians of spirit, the religious follower, the spiritualist, and the mystic share those qualities.
 Their music is nothing more than a focused dedication to self-expression.
-A deep commitment to follow an inner calling to sing their song whether that is a solo tune or a complex symphony.
+A deep commitment to follow an inner calling to sing their song, whether that is a solo tune or a complex symphony.
 Their music is somewhat an obsession to share, to communicate, to express the way they see the world around them.
 They simply must describe their heart’s delight and understanding.

 Similarly to favoritism in music, some of us love Jazz and others hip-hop; one person would listen to world music and another to samba.
 There isn’t truly better or worse, more or less.
-Yet, if you look around you, you have different clubs, and concert halls for the different types of music.
-Those are the mosques, the synagogues and temples.
+Yet, if you look around, you have different clubs and concert halls for the different types of music.
+Those are the mosques, the synagogues, and temples.
 Each plays a different tune, a different melody.
 The insistence of a musician to stick to the type of music they like affects no one other than themselves.
 Your ability to go sit in a rock concert and then a Jazz club doesn’t affect one or the other.
 You sitting in silence does not necessarily imply you hate all kinds of music either.

 Religion is there so you can enjoy playing your music with others; learning the intricacy of playing in harmony with other instruments.
 Learning how to compliment and connect, how to follow the guidance of a conductor who bears in mind the collective and not just a singular sound.
 The religious symphony brings about a deep sense of belonging and connection; it is a reminder of our human bond and our familiar sense of family.

-Mysticism is found in the in between.
+Mysticism is found in the in-between.
 The delicate balance between song and silence.
 More than anything, mysticism is the art of listening.
 The knowing that in order to hear sound, one must become silence.
 In order to experience silence, one’s heart has to offer song.
 Mystical music is formless yet defined, nameless yet so familiar.
-When listening to any mystical music you will remember that you have never forgotten to consciously forget.
+When listening to any mystical music, you will remember that you have never forgotten to consciously forget.
 That your forgetfulness is a conscious choice to remember.
 That your heart sings of distant melodies and your soul a silent background for life to play its music through you.

 Three currents flowing down the same river.